pionl/docker-tetraweb-php-glue/README.md

 # Glue + PHP for CI

 Docker image for glue based on [tetraweb/php](https://github.com/TetraWeb/docker/) image.
 A simple command line tool to generate sprites.

+**Deprecated** in favor of https://github.com/pionl/docker-php-laravel-ci-glue with all PHP versions

 ## Glue